cloudprivacylabs/json2rdf/README.md

     corresponding places in the schema.

-We have to first come up with a meta-language to annotate the schema.
-The following annotations would
-work:

-  * `rdfIRI`: If a JSON property is annotated with `rdfIRI`, then that property will be translated to an RDF IRI node, or to an RDF blank node.
-Let's define the following convention:
+For `rdfIRI`, this program uses these conventions:

-   This uses the given value as the IRI node:
+   * The following uses the given value as the IRI node:

 ``` javascript
 "rdfIRI": "value"